qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/notes.md

 # Books

-Don't do like I did and start with the "The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory" if you're a beginner -- you're in for a crash!
-These books while distinct, some of the contents overlap which is a good thing as you'll read multiple times the same thing but written in a different maner.
-My suggestion is to start with the easiest, by the following order:

 1. [Malware Analyst's Cookbook and DVD: Tools and Techniques for Fighting Malicious Code](https://www.amazon.com/Malware-Analysts-Cookbook-DVD-Techniques/dp/0470613033)
 2. [Practical Malware Analysis: The Hands-On Guide to Dissecting Malicious Software](https://www.amazon.com/Practical-Malware-Analysis-Hands-Dissecting/dp/1593272901)
 3. [The Ghidra Book: The Definitive Guide](https://www.amazon.com/Ghidra-Book-Definitive-Guide/dp/1718501021)